-Find out about all the routes and trails suitable for horses.
+Find out about routes and trails suitable for horses at Whitelee.

 Currently the best places for horse riders visiting the windfarm are the visitor centre entrance and Ardochrig entrance as these have space to accommodate horse boxes.
-(Please note however that space at the Ardochrig entrance is limited on busy days.)
-All the tracks and trails are suitable for use by horse riders but some areas can become degraded over time through heavy vehicle usage - please contact the countryside rangers for up to date track condition information.
+However, there's no formalised carpark and space can be limited at the Ardochrig entrance.